-• For certain modules you must also first have departmental approval before you may register for that module.
-For example, you must first be admitted to the final year before you may register for Industrial Project 498.
+o For certain modules you must also first have departmental approval before you may register for that module.
+Various requirements may be considered by a departmental chairperson (or his/her delegate) before granting such approval and you should not assume that approval will always be granted.
+For example, the Department of Industrial Engineering must judge that you have a reasonable chance to graduate in a particular year (in other words, you must be admitted to the final year) before you may register for Industrial Project 498 in that year.